-Entrance Requirements.
-A candidate for admission to a school must be a male citizen of the United States and qualify as a merchant marine student, as set forth in Department of the Navy, Bureau of Naval Personnel Recruiting Service Manual.
-Such merchant marine student shall also agree in writing to apply, at an appropriate time, prior to graduation, for a commission as ensign in the U.S. Naval Reserve and to accept such commission if tendered.
-Students appointed to the schools or training vessels after July 1, 1960, who receive a federal subsistence and uniform and textbook allowance, shall not be less than 17 years of age and they shall not have reached their 22d birthday in the year appointed to the school.
+310.6.
+Entrance standards. (a) A candidate for admission to a State Maritime Academy or College must be a male citizen of the United States and qualify as a Merchant Marine student, as set forth in Department of the Navy, Bureau of Naval Personnel Recruiting Note 199-56, dated August 3, 1956, and after December 31, 1956, as incorporated in the Recruiting Service Manual.
+Such Merchant Marine student shall also agree in writing to apply, at an appropriate time, prior to graduation, for a commission as Ensign in the U. S. Naval Reserve and accept the commission if tendered.
+Students appointed to the State Maritime Academies or College who receive a Federal subsistence and uniform and textbook allowance, shall not be less than 17 years of age and they shall not have reached their 22nd birthday on the year appointed to the State Maritime Academy or College.
 The State may fix the age limits of students not receiving the subsistence, uniform and textbook allowance.
-However, the physical and other requirements in the case of these students shall not be less than required by the U.S. Coast Guard for licensing as a merchant marine officer.
+However, the physical and other requirements in the case of these students shall not be less than required by the U. S. Coast Guard for licensing as a Merchant Marine Officer.